rust-lang/rfcs/text/0000-non-const-drop-check.md

 If the compiler copies types that implement `Copy` too freely, it may be easy to end up with extra copies that need to be consumed and aren't.
 It might improve usability to require `Copy: Destruct`.
 In an extension to the restriction that a type which implements `Copy` mustn't have any drop glue, we would essentially be requiring that `Copy` types can be silently dropped as well.
 This closes off the possibility of having copyable relevant (use at least once) types, but there is no problem with `Clone + !Destruct`.

 This would mean that `Copy` types are fully structural, with implicit duplication and dereliction.

-## Destructuring types with an explicit `impl !Destruct`

-to resolve: before implementation

-If a type has an explicit negative impl for `ScopeDrop`, should we allow or forbid partial moves and destructuring?
-I lean towards allowing partial moves from these types, which should be rare.

-Most types will use `PhantomIndestructible`, and putting this in a private field effectively prevents partial moves out of your type because you cannot move out the marker and thus the compiler will attempt to drop it, producing an error.

 # Future possibilities
 [future-possibilities]: #future-possibilities